zegetech/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 ![phptoruby](/assets/images/blog/php-ruby/phptoruby.png){:.img-responsive .center}

 From what I went through I believe that it would be easier for the newbies in programming to dive into ruby than for intermediate programmers switching to ruby.
 The challenge for the intermediate programmers is that they always write the new language code with their old language style which isn't always compatible.
-It would be more difficult moving from Java to Ruby than say Java to C#.
+They are so used to a single language that shifting to another language becomes an uphill task especially if the said languages are so different in their style of doing things.
+Perhaps the trick would be to unlearn the programming style of say the verbose way of doing it in PHP and learn the new robust programming style like Ruby's.

 But hey, don't be scared, I just said ruby brought much joy to my development life and the 2 languages are kind of similar in some ways.